Office of Undergraduate Admissions

 Federal Financial Aid Programs

 Undergraduate part-time students who have been admitted by Quinnipiac into a degree program and are registered for a minimum of 6 credits each semester are eligible to apply for federal financial aid programs (loans and grants).
-The Free Application for Federal Student Aid (FAFSA) is available online at studentaid.gov.
+Visit studentaid.gov to access The Free Application for Federal Student Aid (FAFSA) online.
 Students taking fewer than 6 credits may be eligible for federal Pell Grants.
-Contact the Financial Aid Office for information and assistance.
+Contact the Financial Aid office for information and assistance.